swiftlang/swift/docs/LangRefNew.rst

 and tested against the patterns in its ``case`` labels in source order.
-When a pattern is found that matches the value, control is transferred into the matching ``case`` block.  ``case`` labels may declare multiple patterns separated by commas, and multiple ``case`` labels may cover a case block.
-Case labels may optionally specify a *guard* expression, introduced by the ``where`` keyword; if present, control is transferred to the case only if the subject value both matches one of its patterns and the guard expression evaluates to true.
+When a pattern is found that matches the value, control is transferred into the matching ``case`` block.  ``case`` labels may declare multiple patterns separated by commas.
+Only a single ``case`` labels may precede a block of code.
+Case labels may optionally specify a *guard* expression, introduced by the ``where`` keyword; if present, control is transferred to the case only if the subject value both matches the corresponding pattern and the guard expression evaluates to true.
 Patterns are tested "as if" in source order; if multiple cases can match a value, control is transferred only to the first matching case.
-The actual execution order of pattern matching operations, and in particular the evaluation order of :ref:`expression patterns <langref.pattern.expr>`, is unspecified.
+The actual execution order of pattern matching operations, and in particular the evaluation order of :ref:`expression patterns
+<langref.pattern.expr>`, is unspecified.

 A switch may also contain a ``default`` block.
 If present, it receives control if no cases match the subject value.
 The ``default`` block must appear at the